-- 9.147 Archaeological remains provide crucial links to the past and can provide useful information about local heritage.
+8.156 Archaeological remains provide crucial links to the past and can provide useful information about local heritage.
 Appropriate steps must be undertaken to identify and protect them as they are easily damaged or destroyed when development takes place.
-To protect the integrity of archaeological remains, preservation should take place in situ wherever possible. - 9.148 Archaeological remains are important for their historical and educational interest and may also be important features in the landscape.
-The Nottinghamshire Historic Environment Records (HERs) is maintained and updated by the County Council and contains details of all known sites, structures, landscapes or other areas of archaeological interest in Ashfield.
-The HER should be consulted on all planning applications within or near to areas of known archaeological interest. - 9.149 The District has nine Scheduled Monuments under the Ancient Monuments and Archaeological Areas Act, 1979 (see Appendix 8).
+To protect the integrity of archaeological remains, preservation should take place in situ wherever possible.

+- 8.157 Archaeological remains are important for their historical and educational interest and may also be important features in the landscape.
+The Nottinghamshire Historic Environment Records (HER)28 is maintained and updated by the County Council and contains details of all known sites, structures, landscapes or other areas of archaeological interest in Ashfield.
+The HER should be consulted on all planning applications within or near to areas of known archaeological interest. - 8.158 The District has nine Scheduled Monuments under the Ancient Monuments and Archaeological Areas Act, 1979 (see Appendix 10).
 These are considered to be of national importance and will be protected from deterioration and demolition.
-Elsewhere within the District there are many sites and areas regarded as being of archaeological interest, including historic landscapes. - 9.150 Early consideration should be given by developers to the question of whether archaeological remains exist on a site and the implications for a proposed development.
+Any work to a scheduled monument requires Scheduled Monument Consent, applications should be made to Historic England.
+Elsewhere within the District there are many sites and areas regarded as being of archaeological interest, including historic landscapes. - 8.159 Early consideration should be given by developers to the question of whether archaeological remains exist on a site and the implications for a proposed development.
+This process can involve different levels of staged assessments, specific to the site and its history.
+The initial stage should undertake a desk-based assessment of the site, but may also require (where necessary) a range of additional assessments including, but not limited to, geophysical survey, geo-archaeological modelling, field walking, test pitting, trial trenching and/or setting studies.
+This initial stage may need to be followed by a full archaeological evaluation of the site.
 The County Archaeologist should be contacted for advice on locations where remains are known or thought to exist.
-Advice can be given on the best means to preserve and enhance remains that have been previously identified. - 9.151 Where sites are of known or potential archaeological significance developers may be required to submit the results of an archaeological evaluation with any planning application.
+Advice can be given on the best means to preserve and enhance remains that have been previously identified.
+Archaeological Assessments should be undertaken by a suitably qualified person. - 8.160 Where sites are of known or potential archaeological significance developers may be required to submit the results of an archaeological evaluation with any planning application.
 Evaluations of this kind help to define the character and extent of the archaeological remains, and thus indicate the weight which ought to be attached to their preservation.
 The level of importance of the site can then be assessed against the need for the proposed development.
-If archaeological remains are discovered during development, developers should contact the Local Authority immediately for advice.

-9.152 The preservation of archaeological sites in-situ will nearly always be preferred to "preservation by record".
+Such evaluations should be submitted to the Council at the earliest possible stage of the planning application process, to ensure an informed decision can be made.
+The Council will not support the postponing of appropriate evaluations via conditions or secondary detailed planning applications.
+If archaeological remains are discovered during development, developers should contact the Local Authority immediately for advice. - 8.161 The preservation of archaeological sites in-situ will nearly always be preferred to "preservation by record".
 There are often opportunities to avoid the disturbance of remains by raising ground levels under a proposed new structure, introducing raft foundations, or by the careful siting of landscaped or open areas.
 This will secure their long term preservation even though they will remain inaccessible for the time being.
 Where the physical preservation of archaeological remains in-situ is not possible the Council will ensure that adequate provision is made for the survey, excavation and recording of remains, where appropriate, through the use of planning conditions or a planning obligation.